 My truth is actually somewhat different to this.
 As I sit here watching my son learning through play with his new, PDA informed, tutor, in our home; I feel relieved, I feel reassured and I feel immense gratitude.

 Perhaps you’ll consider this aberrant?
-Some of you will I’m sure.
-But I know there will also be many of you that follow my page who will absolutely get this.
+Some of you may.
+But I know there will also be many of you also walking this path, that will absolutely get this.

 I have observed how immensely damaging structured groups are to the very core of our son’s being.
 I have been his safe space every time we have returned home and he is exhausted after being bombarded with demands.
 I am always the one who is there when he can’t hold on any more and his distress tumbles out.

 I am also with him everyday as he struggles to manage even very low – demand schedules, let alone the complex environment of school.

 I know the irreparable damage that would be caused to his whole wellbeing, if we ignored all of the evidence he has shown us, of which there is so much.

 In a week when I am expected to feel some sadness, I predominantly feel immense gratitude.
 Gratitude that my son has been able to unequivocally communicate to us what he needs.
 I feel thankful that his needs have also been assessed and reported by some key professionals.
 I feel thankful that we have a specialist assessment report that recommends a non school based education.
 I feel thankful that we have been able to tune into the needs of his neurodivegent bodymind.
 I also feel immense gratitude for all those who have helped us to gain this understanding of his identity.

 I won’t deceive you though.
 It would be disingenuous and misleading if I was to give the impression that I am so assured in all of this, that I don’t feel vulnerable in our decision.